Visas. If there’s one word that can kill a buzz of moving abroad, that’s it!

 Since living in Asia Pacific I’ve had to obtain a visa for a few countries.
 So far, Australia was the most tricky and expensive as I was seeking a visa that gave me permanent residency as opposed to just a work permit.
 Thailand was also pretty heavy on the paperwork and required many visits to HR, as well as a visa run when they messed up my application.

 In KL however, the visa process was the easiest I’ve experienced, but this won’t necessarily be the case with everyone.

 Over the past few months, I’ve had a few questions emailed to me about what visa to obtain when moving to Malaysia, so I thought it would be helpful to cover this topic in more detail.

 In this article I’ll go deep about the Malaysian Employment Pass visa that I obtained, as well as other visa avenues that some expats use.

-There are three different types of Employment Pass visa’s: Category 1, 2 and 3, which each have their own eligibility criteria.
+There are three different types of Employment Pass visa’s: Category 1, 2 and 3, and each one has it’s own eligibility criteria.

 As my monthly salary was over RM 10’000 I was granted a Category 1 Employment Pass.
-This visa allows contracts to be granted for up to 5 years and it can also be renewed, although I given a renewable 2-year contract as per my company’s policy.
+This visa allows contracts to be granted for up to 5 years and it can also be renewed, although I was given a renewable 2-year contract as per my company’s policy.

 Many expats also come over on a Category 2 Employment Pass if their monthly salary is between Rm 5’000 and 9’999.